 The MSc programmes in Theoretical Physics and in Mathematical Physics are designed to prepare students for a research career in academia or industry by introducing advanced ideas and techniques that are applicable in a wide range of research areas, while emphasising the underlying physics concepts.
 Both MScs build upon our dedicated postgraduate courses and our integrated Masters (MPhys) programmes.

 Emeritus Professor, University of Edinburgh

 The MSc programmes form a core part of the activities of the Higgs Centre for Theoretical Physics.
-Students are taught by members of the Higgs Centre, and may choose to join research projects as part of their dissertation, or undertake research in a company affiliated to the Higgs Centre.
+Students are taught by members of the Higgs Centre, and they carry out research projects supervised by members of the Centre, as part of their Dissertation.
 Students take part in the Centre's activities, including guest lectures, bi-weekly colloquia, and workshops involving physicists from around the world.

 Difference between TP and MP

 The two degrees have a similar structure.
 The MP degree requires students to take a number of Mathematics courses, which can be up to 40% of the taught course element.
 Contrastingly, TP students have more freedom to take a wider range of optional courses.